GabrielSlima/blog/articles/clean-code-comments.md

         Comments that has information about other contexts.
 If you have to write a comment make it all about the near code.
 Don't include systemwide information.
         <h4>Too much information</h4>
-        Make sure taht the comment doesn't hold a historical discussion and irrelevant details making them 10 lines long like an entire chapter of a book.
+        Make sure taht the comment doesn't hold a historical discussion and irrelevant details making it 10 lines long like an entire chapter of a book.
         <h4>Inobvious connetion</h4>
         Comments that doesn't connects with the code it was suposed to describe.